 Why Willingness Wins

-4 min read
+3 min read

 Why Willingness Wins

 Have you ever tried something new, only to abandon it a week later?
+Sadly, I have.
 I once signed up for a gym membership with the hopes of transforming my health, only to quit after a few intense sessions.
 The problem wasn't my goal—it was my willingness to continue this nearly impossible task I had created.
 What I needed was to make small and consistent efforts.
 It reminded me that learning, too, requires the same balance of willingness and persistence.

 What Are You Willing to Do?
-Not Willing to Do?

 An Example of Strong Will

-Are you willing to do this?
+Are you willing to do this to learn?

 You don’t have to be!